Compass Reference

 Why it matters in court

-Survivors experiencing trauma bonding may minimize abuse, recant statements, or maintain contact with their abuser in ways that courts misinterpret as evidence that the abuse wasn't serious.
+Survivors experiencing trauma bonding may minimize abuse, recant statements, or maintain contact with the person who harmed them in ways that courts misinterpret as evidence that the abuse wasn't serious.
 Understanding trauma bonding is essential for attorneys representing survivors.

 What it actually means